allebb/sentora-sso-module/README.md

 # Sentora SSO Module

-This module has been developed and is maintained by [Supared](http://supared.com); The module enables you to implement token based single sign-on to your [Sentora Control Panel](http://sentora.org).
+This module has been developed and is maintained by [Bobby Allen](http://bobbyallen.me); The module enables you to implement token based single sign-on to your [Sentora Control Panel](http://sentora.org).
 This is a great module if you wish to build a centralised client panel and want to implement single sign-on functionality.

-You can also check out our [SSO PHP client](https://github.com/supared/sentora-sso-client) in order to generate SSO tokens and login buttons/links in your PHP projects etc.
+You can also check out our [SSO PHP client](https://github.com/bobsta63/sentora-sso-client) in order to generate SSO tokens and login buttons/links in your PHP projects etc.

 ## License